Roya-Gharehbeiklou/CardioGenetics_knowledge_graph/Readme.md

 ## What's This All About?

 Imagine a smart tool that helps researchers connect the dots between genes and heart diseases.
-The NextGen Knowledge Graph Explorer does just that!
 It maps out relationships between medical data, making it easier to uncover new insights and potential treatments.

 ## How It Works